0xgbreil/Analyze-Access/README.md

-# analyze-access
+## Analyze-Access

-`analyze-access` is a powerful and efficient Bash script designed to analyze Apache `access.log` files.
+`Analyze-Access` is a powerful and efficient Bash script designed to analyze Apache `access.log` files.
 The tool extracts and displays useful information from the logs, including IP addresses, requests, user agents, and referrers.
-It also offers a "Top N" feature that allows you to view the most frequent results, making it ideal for analyzing traffic patterns and identifying potential security risks or trends.
+Whether you're a system administrator, security analyst, or web developer, Analyze-Access helps you quickly identify trends, track visitors, and detect potential issues in your Apache server logs.

 ## Features